PyO3/pyo3/guide/src/getting_started.md

 poetry add -D maturin
 ```

-after installation, you can run `maturin --version` to check that you have correctly installed it.
+After installation, you can run `maturin --version` to check that you have correctly installed it.

 # Starting a new project

-Firstly you should create the folder and virtual environment that are going to contain your new project.
+First you should create the folder and virtual environment that are going to contain your new project.
 Here we will use the recommended `pyenv`:

 ```bash
 mkdir pyo3-example